dramlg/library/build-xml-java-static-analysis-tools/README.md

 - [4] 	JUnit - Is a unit testing framework for the Java programming language.
 - [5] 	Cobertura - Is a Java code coverage analysis tool.
 You can use it to determine what percentage of your source code is exercised by your unit tests.
 - [6]	Hudson - Is an extensible Continuous Integration Server.

+## pom.xml

+maven config file for findbugs, checkstyle and PMD